 What is Content Curation?
-Examples/What Does it Mean/How to
+Examples and How to

 most people don’t even know what curation means let alone practice it strategically.